 One of the major benefits of MSG as a dashi alternative is that it is usually easier to find than other dashi substitutes.
 Kombu for making dashi is not always easy to find in the West, neither is bonito flakes.
 In comparison, MSG is easy to find in both Western-style grocery stores and Asian stores.
 It is a great option when you need a dashi alternative right away.

 A decent second choice: Soy sauce

 One of the most important sources of the umami flavor in many Asian cuisines, soy sauce will work as a substitute for dashi if you can overlook the color.
 Even light soy sauce will tinge a pale dish with brown.
 The flavor of soy sauce is also not as clean as the flavor of dashi; however, it can provide some of the desired umami profile.

-Because dashi and soy sauce are often used together in Japanese recipes, you may be able to replace the dashi component by simply doubling the soy sauce.
+Because dashi and soy sauce are often used together in Japanese dishes, you may be able to replace the dashi component by simply doubling the soy sauce.

 In a pinch: Make your own dashi

-Western-style broths and stocks are similar and may be used in place of dashi.
+A Western-style broth or soup stock are similar and may be used in place of a dashi broth.
 Chicken broth is an especially good option as a dashi substitute.
 You should opt for a lightly flavored broth or stock to get something more like dashi.
-Chicken stock won’t give you the briny flavor that you would get from seaweed or fish, but it will give a strong umami character to a dish.
-While a stock or broth made from scratch will be the better option, you may get a passable result from one made from powder.
+Chicken stock won’t give you the briny flavor that you would get from seaweed or fish, but it will give a strong umami character to soups, stews, and other dishes.
+While a dashi stock or broth made from scratch will be the better option, you may get a passable result from one made from powder.